Bonjour! Voici, le guide ultime du Champagne, the best tips for a lovely weekend in the Champagne region in France.

 Our itinerary for 3 days in the Champagne region.

 Day 3 - In the morning, we visited the Museum Pressoria - Voyage Sensoriel au Coeur du Champagne in Ay.
-Then we had lunch at Restaurant Avarum, and in the afternoon, it was time to drive back home.
+Then we had lunch at Restaurant Avarum in Ay before heading home in the afternoon.

 Frequently asked questions about the Campagne